 - Another risk is that the asset’s value is obtained at the same or lower value than the amount lent by the lender.
 Such a situation is called under-collateralization.

 - The basic objective of a repurchase agreement is to facilitate finance between two parties through collateral security.
 There is no publicly available information for such arrangements.

 - Repurchase agreements increase liquidity in the short-term market for the said asset.

-- The basic intent of the repurchase agreement was to ensure huge money flows in the market for providing sufficient growth to the sectors.
-Many repurchase agreements are backed by government-backed securities which confirms the intent of the parties involved.
+- The basic intent of the repurchase agreement was to ensure huge money flows in the market to provide sufficient growth to the sectors.
+Many repurchase agreements are backed by government-backed securities confirming the parties intent.

 - The lender can sell the asset in case of any default incurred by the borrower.